 What Is Medicaid?

-Simply put, Medicaid is healthcare coverage for people with low incomes.
+Simply put, Medicaid is healthcare coverage for people with low incomes, including children, seniors and individuals with disabilities.
 It’s a federal program administered by the states.

 Maybe because many enrollees are elderly, Medicaid is sometimes confused with Medicare, the federal health-insurance program that pays for hospital and medical care for elderly patients, and for certain disabled Americans.
-To complicate this picture a little more, about 9 million people in the United States are actually covered by both Medicaid and Medicare.
-Typically low-income seniors and younger people with disabilities, these “dual-eligibles” generally have more complex, and costly, healthcare needs.
+To complicate this picture a little more, close to 10 million people in the United States are actually covered by both Medicaid and Medicare.
+These “dual-eligibles,” typically low-income seniors and younger people with disabilities, generally have more complex, and costly, healthcare needs.

 The federal government provides at least half the funding for state Medicaid programs, but does require that states provide a minimum set of services in order to receive that money.